flatpak/flatpak-docs/docs/conventions.rst

 - ``Org.Example.App``

-  The top-level domain (TLD) portion of the ID must be in lowercase, and while not required, the application portion is recommended to be in lowercase as well.
+  The domain portion of the ID must be in lowercase, and while not required, the application portion is recommended to be in lowercase as well.
   Therefore, you should use ``org.example.app``.